lumeland/lume.land/docs/overview/installation.md

 Now you can use
 [Deno's tasks](https://docs.deno.com/runtime/manual/tools/task_runner/) to run Lume in any environment.
 The command `deno task lume` runs Lume and you can add additional arguments.
-For example `deno task lume -s` runs Lume, open a local web server and start watching the changes.
+For example, `deno task lume -s` runs Lume, opens a local web server, and starts watching the changes.

 The tasks `build` (to build the website) and `serve` (to build and start a local server) are just shortcuts to the main `lume` task with additional arguments.

-Run `deno task lume -h` to see the instructions.
+Run `deno task lume -h` to see all commands and options.

-## Update Lume
+## Upgrade Lume

 The task `deno task lume upgrade` upgrades the Lume version used in your project folder to the latest version.

-Use the argument `--dev` to upgrade to the latest development version (the last commit in the [Github repository](https://github.com/lumeland/lume)).
+Use the argument `--dev` to upgrade to the latest development version (the most recent commit in the [GitHub repository](https://github.com/lumeland/lume)).
 It's useful to test new, unreleased Lume features.

 ## Vendoring